-The project titled Time in sound and music / Music and sound in time is a cooperation between the German Archaeological Institute, the Institute for Musicology and Media Studies of Humboldt University Berlin, and the Media Department of the Ethnological Museum, funded by the Einstein Center Chronoi.
+The project titled Time in sound and music / Music and sound in time is a cooperation between the German Archaeological Institute, the Institute for Musicology and Media Studies of Humboldt University Berlin, and the Media Department of the Ethnologisches Museum (Ethnological Museum), funded by the Einstein Center Chronoi.
 The project’s goal is to improve understanding of time and music in ancient cultures.

 Project leader: Dr. Maurice Mengel, head of the Media Department of the Ethnologisches Museum and the Museum für Asiatische Kunst der Staatlichen Museen Berlin – Preußischer Kulturbesitz

 Project assistant: Dennis Hopp, M. A.

 Cooperating partners: Deutsches Archäologisches Institut, Berlin; Humboldt-Universität zu Berlin